3AM: 3egment Anything with Geometric Consistency in Videos: Method

 \subsection{Problem Setting}

-Given an RGB image $\mathbf{I}$ and a user-provided prompt $p$ (which can be a mask, box, or point), our goal is to identify the same object throughout a video sequence while maintaining consistent segmentation, i.e., avoiding false correspondences or identity switches across frames.
-Previous approaches often fail to achieve this goal. \textbf{2D-based methods} (e.g., SAM2\cite{ravi2024sam2}) rely solely on image-space appearance features, and thus are sensitive to camera viewpoint or distance changes.
-They also struggle with visually similar or confusing objects, as partially addressed by DAM4SAM\cite{videnovic2025distractor}, leading to frequent tracking failures as the frame sequence grows longer. \textbf{3D-based methods} (e.g., Mask3D\cite{schult2022mask3d}, OpenYOLO3D\cite{boudjoghra2024open}, EmbodiedSAM\cite{xu2024esam}) attempt to localize objects in space using 3D mask proposals or dense 2D masks combined with camera poses, but this requires running structure-from-motion (SfM) or similar pipelines.
-As the number of video frames increases, both runtime and computational complexity grow rapidly, making these approaches impractical for long sequences or large scenes.
-To address these limitations, we aim to exploit \textbf{3D-aware information} while maintaining a 2D segmentation framework.
-Specifically, we encourage the model to perform feature matching that is geometry-consistent, enabling it to identify the same object by recognizing its correspondence in 3D space.
+Given an RGB image $\mathbf{I}$ and a user-provided prompt $p$ (mask, box, or point), our goal is to identify the same object throughout a video sequence with consistent segmentation, avoiding false correspondences or identity switches across frames.
+Previous approaches often fail at this goal. \textbf{2D-based methods} (e.g., SAM2~\cite{ravi2024sam2}) rely solely on appearance features, making them sensitive to viewpoint or distance changes and prone to confusion among visually similar objects~\cite{videnovic2025distractor}, leading to frequent tracking failures over longer sequences. \textbf{3D-based methods} (e.g., Mask3D~\cite{schult2022mask3d}, OpenYOLO3D~\cite{boudjoghra2024open}, EmbodiedSAM~\cite{xu2024esam}) localize objects using 3D mask proposals or dense 2D masks with camera poses, but require SfM or similar pipelines whose runtime and complexity grow rapidly with the number of frames, making them impractical for long sequences.
+One might instead apply a 3D segmentation model on predicted geometry (e.g., point clouds from MUSt3R).
+However, geometry quality, especially in dynamic scenes, limits downstream segmentation reliability.
+Moreover, current 3D segmentation models are mainly offline, unsuitable for real-time scenarios such as robotic navigation.
+More importantly, large-scale training data is far more abundant in the 2D video domain, and the SAM2 model we adopt provides a strong, promptable 2D prior difficult to match with current 3D alternatives.
+Our method leverages this advantage by using 3D information only as a lightweight association cue rather than a hard prerequisite, maintaining a 2D segmentation framework.
+Specifically, we encourage geometry-consistent feature matching, enabling the model to identify the same object by recognizing its correspondence in 3D space.